Zion Redington

 Zion is pictured here trying out his first rugby wheelchair at 8-years-old.
 Soon he was competing against athletes much older than himself.

 Zion has been the youngest player on most of his teams, and at age 17 is by far the youngest on the Paralympic squad.
 He’s always, however, felt very welcome.
 “Every team I’ve been on has been great.
 They really feel like a family,” he said.
 “It’s very much a community when we come together, and I feel very included.”
 Zion adds that his involvement with the national teams has been exciting, and his love for the sport of wheelchair rugby is evident.
 “When I was 9 years old, I was already playing with older players, and later I joined the developmental team and the US team,” he said.
 “The Paralympic team is made up of 16 players, with 12 that travel and four who are reserves.
 We found out a few months ago who are traveling, and I’m one of them.”
 Zion said he loves the competitive nature of the sport and wants others to appreciate it as well.
 “When I was maybe 13, I really started enjoying it for the big hits,” he recalled.
-“The sport is more of a mesh between wheelchair basketball, volleyball, football, and field hockey.
+“The sport is more of a mesh between wheelchair basketball, volleyball, football, and sled hockey.
 But the one thing that translates from rugby is its aggressiveness.
 In fact, it was originally called murderball.”
 Once Zion became an elite athlete in the sport, Heather and Mark decided to move to Birmingham to make training easy.
 Lakeshore Foundation in Homewood is the home of Team USA’s wheelchair rugby and travel from Tenn. had become difficult.
 Heather drove Zion three hours both ways for practices, and ultimately, she told Mark they needed to move.
 While they loved Franklin (where Heather worked as a nanny for Christian recording artist Tasha Layton), they made the decision to relocate to Birmingham.
 “Once he made the developmental team, we realized he was going places.
 And nothing compares to Lakeshore,” she said.
 “We prayed a lot about it, and we know this is where God has led us.”

 Zion holding team USA board